Improving Access to Civil Justice

 Legal Needs Survey

-We are working together with the Ministry of Business, Innovation, and Employment to conduct a nationwide survey to explore what everyday New Zealanders, and small business owners are doing (or not doing) to resolve their legal problems.
+Together with the Ministry of Business, Innovation, and Employment, the Ministry of Justice has conducted a nationwide survey to explore how New Zealanders are resolving their legal problems.

 Legal need arises when people or businesses require legal assistance or support from legal services to resolve their issues.
 Legal issues resolved through the formal justice system, such as the courts, only capture part of the picture of legal need in New Zealand.

-The survey will update and add to research conducted by the Ministry of Justice in 2018, looking at civil justice issues.
-Civil legal need can arise from everyday activities, including buying goods and services, employment, financial arrangements, driving a vehicle, renting or buying housing, breaching a criminal or civil order and interactions with local and central government.
+The survey updates and adds to research conducted by the Ministry of Justice in 2018, looking at civil justice issues.
+Civil legal need can arise from everyday activities, including buying goods and services, employment, financial arrangements, driving a vehicle, renting, or buying housing, breaching a criminal or civil order and interactions with local and central government.

-Our survey looks at legal needs experienced by 5,500 New Zealand adults with particular focus on:
+The survey looks at legal needs experienced by more than 5,000 New Zealand adults with particular focus on:

 • small business owners